ubclaunchpad/Footprint/README.md

 | Carbon footprint data | CleanMetrics CarbonScope API |

 ## :raising_hand: Contributing
 Footprint is an opensource project maintained by UBC Launch Pad.
-Any contributions including pull requests, feedback, and ideas are more than welcome!
+Any contributions, including pull requests, bug fixes, feedback, and ideas, are more than welcome!